Vikibeta/move-pane/README.md

 # move-pane package

 move-pane package overrides the default behavior of pane splitting in Atom editor.
-If current pane has two or more tabs, it splits it to a new pane and closes the current tab.
+If current pane has two or more tabs, it splits the current tab to a new pane and closes the current tab.

 ## Keybindings